smart-on-fhir/smart-health-links/docs/spec.md

 accomplished with a SHL manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:

-* `name` describes the SMART on FHIR endpoint with sufficient detail for the SHL Recipient to decide whether to connect
+* `name` describes the SMART on FHIR endpoint with sufficient detail for the SHL Receiving Tool to decide whether to connect
 * `connectionType` is `{"system": "http://terminology.hl7.org/CodeSystem/restful-security-service", "code": "SMART-on-FHIR"}`
 * `address` is the FHIR API base URL of the server that supports [SMART App Launch](http://hl7.org/fhir/smart-app-launch/)